remotivelabs/remotivelabs-samples/integrations/android-vhal/grpc-service/README.md

-# Set up and build android AAOS for Pixel 4a - stream on/offline data from remotiveLabs cloud
+# Set up and build Android AAOS for Pixel 4a - stream on/offline data from RemotiveCloud

 This guide is basically a copy of https://source.android.com/docs/devices/automotive/start/pixelxl, but first new version of git and repo are fetched.